Philip James DeVries

 Philip James DeVries (born March 7, 1952) is a tropical biologist whose research focuses on insect ecology and evolution, especially butterflies.
 His best-known work includes symbioses between caterpillars, ants and plants, and community level biodiversity of rainforest butterflies.
+DeVries is Professor Emeritus at the University of New Orleans, Research Associate at the American Museum of Natural History (NY), Florida Museum of Natural History (FL), and The Milwaukee Public Museum (WI).

 Biography

 Early career

-Phil DeVries was born in Detroit, Michigan, son of Henry William DeVries and Helen Mary DeVries (née Brnabic).
+DeVries was born in Detroit, Michigan to Henry William DeVries and Helen Mary DeVries (née Brnabic).
 His early interest in Biology was nourished by close contact with nature during his childhood in rural Michigan.
 As an undergraduate student at the University of Michigan, Ann Arbor, DeVries was mentored in botany by professor Warren H. Wagner Jr., known among colleagues as "Herb".
-In 1975 DeVries received a Bachelor's degree from the School of Natural Resources, University of Michigan, with emphasis in botany.
+In 1975, DeVries received a Bachelor's degree from the School of Natural Resources, University of Michigan, with emphasis in botany.
 His early exposure to systematic botany continued to be useful in his career.